Santa Rosa hitchhiker murders: Carolyn Davis

 A pathologist determined her probable date of death was July 20, 1973, five days after her grandmother had last seen her.
 It could not be determined if she had been raped.
 An autopsy found that Davis had an injury to her right earlobe that appeared to be an attempted ear piercing.
 Her left earlobe had not been pierced.
 Investigators postulated that her 5 feet 7 inch, 100 pound body had been thrown from the road by her killer or killers as the hillside brush appeared undisturbed.
 An investigator said a witchcraft symbol meaning "carrier of spirits" was found by her body.

-Police reported in 1975 that it was “a rectangle connected to a square, with bars running along side” constructed of twigs or sticks.
+Police reported in 1975 that it was “a rectangle connected to a square, with bars running alongside” constructed of twigs or sticks.
 It was identified as an occult symbol dating back to medieval England and suggested a possible connection to the Zodiac Killer.
 The symbol was located on the roadway above the site where Davis was found.
-Other investigators later cast doubt on the meaning of the twig figure and whether it had any connection to the girl’s murder.

-Sometime after Davis was found murdered, when the sister was working as a hotel maid at the California Motel in Anderson, the sister found a map in a room she was cleaning that had belonged to Davis and had been in her possession when she left Garberville on July 15, 1973.
-The map had been written on by both Davis and her older sister.
-The sister gave the map to local police and also spoke with investigators in both Shasta and Sonoma Counties.
-The sister still wonders whether Davis’s murder had something to do with the murders the girl said she had witnessed or if it was unrelated.
+After Davis was found murdered, while her sister was working as a hotel maid at the California Motel in Anderson, she found a map in a room she was cleaning that had belonged to Davis and had been in her possession when she left Garberville.
+It had been written on by both Davis and her older sister who gave the map to the local police and also spoke with investigators in both Shasta and Sonoma Counties.